Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 adjustments are commonly used to mitigate errors in the survey process.
-Likewise for "broken" experimental data, techniques like propensity score adjustment and principal stratification are widely used to fix flaws in the data generating process.
+Likewise for "broken" experimental data, techniques like propensity score adjustment and principal stratification are widely used to fix flaws in the data generating process [@imbensrubin2015].
 Two books provide frameworks for *survey quality*^[This topic is discussed in more detail in Chapter 10.][@groves2004survey; @biemer2003].

 Across the social sciences, including economics, public policy,